Could and could have

 - If only I could have a beach house on a tropical island.

-- You could understand English better if you practice listening.
+- You could understand English better if you practised listening.

 - You could get arrested for shoplifting.

-- If you buy a lottery ticket you could get million pounds.
+- If you buy a lottery ticket, you could win a million pounds.

-- It’s very warm today but it could change quickly.
+- It’s very warm today, but the weather could change quickly.

-And lastly, we can use could to make requests and ask for permission.
+We also use could to make polite requests or ask for permission.

 - Could you send a taxi to this address?

-- Could I book a double room in the hotel, please?
+- Could I book a double room, please?

 - Do you think I could use your phone?